knicklabs/lake-malawi/README.md

 This project uses [Mise](https://github.com/jdx/mise), [UV](https://docs.astral.sh/uv/), and [Python 3.13](https://www.python.org/).

 If you are not familiar with these tools, you can use the preconfigured container to work with this project.
 In [VS Code](https://code.visualstudio.com/), open the project in a dev container when prompted.
 See this article on [developing inside a container](https://code.visualstudio.com/docs/devcontainers/containers) for more details.
+This container has all the required software and dependencies.

 ### Getting Started